sftpgo/docs/docs/ftp.md

 - **Certificate pinning** — Restrict a user to specific client certificates via the TLS certificates filter.

 Certificate revocation lists (CRLs) are supported and can be reloaded on demand via `SIGHUP` (Unix) or `paramchange` (Windows).

+### FTP security filter

+The per-user FTP security filter requires TLS for a single account, on bindings that allow cleartext sessions as well.
+It provides two distinct guarantees.

+**The session requires TLS.** A cleartext session of a covered account is refused.
+This holds for every login and on every binding, including the accounts that a hook creates or modifies during the login.

+**The password is stopped before it is sent.** SFTPGo closes a cleartext session as soon as it receives the username of a covered account, so the password stays on the client.
+This is a best effort: it applies when the account is known before the credentials are received, that is when it is stored in the data provider or a [pre-login hook](dynamic-user-mod.md) returns it for the username.

+Deployments that create the account during the authentication — an authentication plugin, an external authentication hook, a pre-login hook that answers the authentication phase alone — know the account only after the password has been received, so the first login of such an account sends the password over a cleartext session and is then refused.
+Set the binding to explicit TLS (`tls_mode` `1`) to protect the credentials of every session regardless of how the accounts are provisioned.

+A covered account logs in through a binding where TLS is available.

 ## Data connections